cordejs/corde/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Link repo with the error**

+A repo to reproduce the error with instructions for how to set things ready to start testing.

 **Expected behavior**
 A clear and concise description of what you expected to happen.